Matoumatio/Constcal/README.md

 ⚠️ THIS PLUGIN MAY BE BROKING DISCORD TOS, USE AT YOUR OWN RISK ⚠️

 ## Features
-- Automatically detects target user ID when used in DMs
 - Configurable call duration and total duration limits
 - Built-in `/constcal` command for easy usage